 The sexologist profession is not regulated, at least not in most states.
 Only Florida requires you to get certified to practice.
 Still, there are some things you can do to be sure you get quality (and evidence-based) care.

-It’s a good idea to check whether your sexologist has a state license to practice sex therapy, for example, they may be a licensed marriage and family therapist.
-Also, take a look at the person’s education – ideally, they will have a Ph.D. in clinical sexology.
+It’s a good idea to check whether the sexologist has a state license to practice sex therapy.
+For example, they may be a Licensed Marriage and Family Therapist or Licensed Clinical Social Worker.
+Also, take a look at the person’s education – ideally, they will have specialized training in clinical sexology.

 Further, many clinicians usually apply for a certification from one of the following organizations: